dgafka/business-oriented-architecture/README.md

 ## Demo examples

-This repository provides examples of how to use Ecotone to focus on the business part of the system.
+In this repository I am showing different levels of architecture using Ecotone and what problems does it solve.
-In `stages` catalog you will find different levels on which you can focus your architecture.
+Each stage pushing us more into business oriented software that moves the focus out of technical problems, back to the domain.
-Each stage contains of `README.md` file with description of what problems `Ecotone` solves, so you can focus on business problems.
+Read more in `README.md` of each stage.

 For the need of the description, given terminology is used: